-This post relates to genuineness test Tier 2 visa UK for entry clearance or leave to remain application to tackle abuse of the PBS route.
+This post relates to genuineness test Tier 2 visa assessment and interview questions for the work permit.
+The genuineness test was introduced to tackle abuse of the PBS Tier 2 route.
 Certainly, an applicant needs to satisfy the genuine intentions and capability of doing work as per the job description and specifications in the assigned Certificate of Sponsorship (Cos).
 Perhaps, this also means that the Tier 2 migrant will not undertake employment in the UK other than permitted by the entry clearance or leave to remain grant.
 Accordingly, the post tries to explain: how a Tier 2 Genuineness Test is conducted and what is required to be established for the grant of a Tier 2 Visa.
 And also why additional documents and interview may be required for assessing a Tier 2 Visa Application.

 Genuineness Test Tier 2 Visa UK to tackle abuse of the PBS route